Dale Minami

-Dale Minami (born October 13, 1946) is a prominent Japanese American civil rights and personal injury lawyer based in San Francisco, California.
+Dale M. Minami (born October 13, 1946) is a prominent Japanese American civil rights and personal injury lawyer based in San Francisco, California.
 He is best known for his work leading the legal team that overturned the conviction of Fred Korematsu, whose defiance of the incarceration of Japanese Americans during World War II led to Korematsu v.
 United States, which is widely considered one of the worst and most racist Supreme Court decisions in American history.

 In addition to his civil rights work, Minami has been recognized as one of the top personal injury attorneys in the United States.
 He was named a top ten personal injury lawyers in Northern California in each year from 2013 through 2018 by Law & Politics Magazine.
 He is regularly ranked as a top "Super Lawyer" and regularly recognized as a "Best Lawyer" by the eponymous peer-reviewed publication.

 Early life and education

 Minami was born in Los Angeles, California, on October 13, 1946, to Nisei parents who were victims of the incarceration of Japanese Americans during World War II.
 He grew up in Gardena, a suburb south of the city of Los Angeles.
 He graduated from Gardena High School where he was active as student body president and played varsity basketball and baseball.

 He attended the University of Southern California magna cum laude and Phi Beta Kappa in 1968.
 He received his Juris Doctor degree in 1971 from University of California, Berkeley School of Law.